 - I was previously denied, can I re-apply?

-- If you were previously denied and wish to reapply, you must submit a new online application and pay the application fee.
-Note that you will need to create a new account with a different email address than your original application before proceeding to apply.
+If you were previously denied and wish to reapply, you must submit a new online application and pay the application fee.
+Note that you will need to create a new account with a new email address before proceeding to apply.

 - How do I check the status of my application?